pkacprzak5/georemix/README.md

 # 🌍 GeoRemix

-**GeoRemix** is a research-driven guessing game created by the **BIT** Student Research Group in partnership with **NVIDIA**.
+**GeoRemix** is a research-driven guessing game created by the **BIT** Student Scientific Group in partnership with **NVIDIA**.
 It blends cutting-edge, AI-powered image processing with the tension of classic GeoGuessr-style exploration, inviting players to navigate unfamiliar worlds and pinpoint their locations.

 Every panorama in GeoRemix was passed through a bespoke content pipeline that mixes generative models with custom ComfyUI nodes and in-house tooling.
 The workflow enhances street-level captures with depth-aware styling, edge detection, and theme-specific prompts, producing visually coherent worlds that still feel grounded in reality.

-From the initial concept, through gameplay logic, UX, and deployment, the entire platform was designed and built by BIT Scientific Group members.
+From the initial concept, through gameplay logic, UX, and deployment, the entire platform was designed and built by  **BIT** Student Scientific Group members.
 GeoRemix embodies the team’s passion for creative technology, artificial intelligence, and accessible fun.

 ---